WoodWing/enterprise-integration-guide/web-services-guide/ent-in-action/object-variants.md

 When searching for objects that have a `MasterId` set to a certain value, all variants (copies) of that master and all variants of variants are returned except for the master object itself.
 To invoke the master as well, the `ID` property should be queried too.
-However, the `QueryObjects` service won't allow composing such query because when searching for two properties, assumed is that the `AND` operator should be applied.
-Only when searching for two different values of the same property the `OR` operator is applied.
+However, the `QueryObjects` service won't allow composing such query because when searching for two *different* properties, assumed is that the `AND` operator should be applied.
+But when searching for two different values of the *same* property the `OR` operator is applied.
 In other words, searching for "`ID` = 123 OR `MasterId` = 123" can not be done with this service.
 Instead, a Named Query `OriginalObjectsAndVariants` is introduced that that can be called through the `NamedQuery` web service as follows:

 ```xml
 <NamedQuery>